qcri/Arabesque/input/user_guide.md

 }
 ```

 In Arabesque, the user must define the Computation class for the problem at hand.
-In this particular case, we have defined the class **CliqueComputation** that extends the **VertexInducedComputation**, which dictates that the exploration that Arabesque will perform is Vertex Induced.
-As we explained earlier, this exploration extends an embedding by adding all edges of a vertex.
+In this particular case, we have defined the class **CliqueComputation** that extends the **VertexInducedComputation**, which dictates that the exploration Arabesque will perform is Vertex Induced.
+As we explained in the paper, this exploration extends an embedding by adding all edges of a vertex.

 To solve the problem and control the exploration the user defines two main functions.
 The **filter** function that decides whether the passed embedding is a valid clique and thus it should be further expanded and processed, and the **process** that dictates what to do with the embeddings that passed the filter function.
 In this particular problem, we only want to output the embeddings.
 Note, that the complexity of the exploration and the required checks for avoiding redudant work, and the canonicality checks are completely transparent to the end-user.
 Properties like anti-monotonicity are trivial to show that hold for this filter function.